-Learning how to lower stress by communicating more effectively is not only a healthier way to live, it's a healthier way to ensure those around you do as well.
+Learning how to lower stress by communicating more effectively, is not only a healthier way for YOU to live, it's a healthier way to ensure those around you do as well.

 Stress is a common occurrence in people.
 From time to time, everyone will express some level of stress or anxiety.
 It is a way through which your body reacts to an internal or external happening.
 This reaction may at times cause emotional, physical or psychological;l strain.
 Stress is not necessarily bad, it can actually help one avoid danger.
 Even when good things happen to people like the birth of a newborn, one may experience stress.